ROYALTY THEATRE. City Road, Chester.

 Date opened: 26th December 1882 Date Closed as a theatre: 1966

-The exception to cinemas on this site is the much lamented ROYALTY THEATRE, City Road.
+The much lamented ROYALTY THEATRE, City Road.
 Having hosted early cinematograph films, it earns a rightful place in the line up of Chester cinemas.
 The exterior was plain, painted brick, two storeys with windows of domestic scale on first floor.
 There was originally a long canopy along the entrance frontage.
 The theatre was entered at the side, through an ante-building containing foyer, stairs, bars, refreshment areas.
 The theatre lay length ways behind this, with a fly tower, and good access to scene dock from City Road.
 Stage dimensions: Depth: 10.36m (34ft), Width: 16.45m (54ft), Proscenium width: 1912: 7.62m (25ft), Height to grid: 1912: 13.1m (43ft).

 It had until the mid 1950s a well designed interior, with two curving balconies, both supported on six columns, with matching deep con vexed fronted boxes at circle level on each side of the proscenium.
 After the 1957 alterations it had a plain interior with two ribbed flat-fronted balconies.
 Fortunately, the original proscenium front of house was left intact.
 The ornate boxes were now removed and covered over.
 Two niches either side of the proscenium were formed to accommodate the two famous statues that were now the focal point, helping to divert the audience’s attention away from the vulgar flock wallpaper that adorned the walls.
 Apart from removing the supporting balcony pillars, thanks to the installation of cantilever support girders, you are left wondering what other advantage was there, and whatever the owner was thinking of to pursue these foolish alterations, particularly as theatre design favors curved balconies which allows audiences to embrace and absorb the action on the stage below.